ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 ## Important

-* Dragging notes currently not possible, use arrow keys
+* Dragging notes is currently not possible, please use the arrow keys.
-* It's using always the instrument, which is used in the pattern.
-In an empty pattern, its using the current active instrument
+* You draw notes with the instrument, which is used in the current track of the pattern.
+In empty track's, it's using the current selected one.

 ## Install